harshmriduhash/ConsensusAI/README.md

 ConsensusAI is a 3-stage collaborative AI system that brings together multiple leading language models (GPT-4, Gemini, Claude, Grok) to provide well-reasoned, peer-reviewed answers to your

-Instead of relying on a single AI model, ConsensusAI orchestrates a deliberation process where multiple models independently answer your question, anonymously evaluat
+Instead of relying on a single AI model, ConsensusAI orchestrates a deliberation process where multiple models independently answer your question, anonymously

 ## How It Works